CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.2 data center and server room.md

 In order to be able to operate IT systems reliably in accordance with the manufacturer's recommendations, it MUST be ensured that the air temperature and humidity in the IT operating range are within the prescribed limits.

-The actual heat load in the cooled areas MUST be checked at regular intervals and after major modifications by calculation or measurement.
+The actual heat load in the refrigerated areas MUST be checked at regular intervals and after major modifications by calculation or measurement.

 Also, any existing air conditioning MUST be maintained regularly.
 If the two parameters "temperature" and "humidity" deviate from the standard value, they MUST be recorded over a representative period in a time interval adapted to the situation.